-Britain's Got Talent judge Amanda Holden is to drop her new album this October.
+Britain's Got Talent judge Amanda Holden has dropped her new album.

-Amanda, who has appeared in London's West End in musicals such as Thoroughly Modern Millie, signed a reported £1 million record deal earlier this year.
+Amanda, who has appeared in London's West End in musicals such as Thoroughly Modern Millie, signed a reported £1 million record deal last year.

-Her album Songs From My Heart will be released on Friday, October 2.
+Her album Songs From My Heart was released on Friday, October 2.

-It will feature a number of covers from hit musicals including I Dreamed A Dream and Over The Rainbow, which Amanda released earlier this year in support of NHS Charities Together.
+It features a number of covers from hit musicals including I Dreamed A Dream and Over The Rainbow, which Amanda released earlier this year in support of NHS Charities Together.

-The record also features a duet with Sheridan Smith, singing I Know Him So Well from Chess.
+The record also includes a duet with Sheridan Smith, singing I Know Him So Well from Chess.

 Amanda told The Daily Mirror newspaper: "The last lines of this song are ‘You took my life with you, Took my world with you’ and so this is for Theo, our baby who was born sleeping and for Chris [Amanda's husband] who stayed strong when I fell apart.